 There is also a compulsory waiting period of 48 hours after the counselling before the procedure can be done.
 So, that means you will have to visit your doctor twice – once for the scan to confirm the pregnancy and counselling, and the second visit is two days later, to undergo the termination.

-But according to a news report, very few women who are seeking an abortion in Singapore will change their mind even after being counselled.
-The Health Promotion Board reports that for the past five years, less than five percent of those who are counselled will actually keep their baby.
+But according to a news report, very few women who are seeking an abortion in Singapore will change their minds even after being counselled.
+The Health Promotion Board reports that for the past five years, less than five per cent of those who are counselled will actually keep their baby.

-Under the Termination of Pregnancy act in Singapore, for an abortion in Singapore, only an authorised gynaecologist in an approved institution can carry out the procedure.
+Under the Termination of Pregnancy Act in Singapore, for abortion in Singapore, only an authorised gynaecologist in an approved institution can carry out the procedure.